Esoterical/voron_canbus/Final_Steps.md

 # Update Config

 You will need to add some settings to your printer.cfg in order for Klipper (on the Pi) to actually talk to your new CAN nodes.
+Just skip to the [Toolhead section](./Final_Steps#toolhead)

+## Dedicated CAN adapter

 If you are running a dedicated USB Can adapter (like a U2C) then you don't need to do anything for this device, it won't be used/seen in the printer.cfg.

+## USB-CAN-Bridge Mainboard

 If you are running a USB-CAN-Bridge Mainboard, then you will need to now set your main [mcu] section to use the UUID of your mainboard (that you found in [this step](./mainboard_flashing#klipper-is-now-installed))